Jordan-z5214614/IT-Project-GROUPNAME/README.md

 - Historian:
 A SQL server will be configured in a vulnerable manner to provide an attack path for the system
 - Hardware:
 A detailed physical system that takes inputs from the emulated system to provide visual and kinetic effects in a scale model.
-Utilising the GPIO pins on the Raspberry Pi to communicate with Adafruit Neopixel LED strips and DC motors using the Adafruit motor control hat.
+Utilising the GPIO pins on the Raspberry Pi to communicate with DC motors using the Adafruit motor control hat.